Simmonsj10/election_analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

-## Summary
+## Election-Audit Results
 There were 369,711 total votes cast in the election.
-The candidates were
+Votes were cast from 3 counties
+1. Jefferson cast 38,855 votes, which was 10.5% of total votes.
+2. Denver cast 306,055 votes, which was 82.8% of total votes.
+3. Arapahoe cast 24,801 votes, which was 6.7% of total votes.
+The county with the largest number of votes was Denver.

+There were three congressional candidates in the election.
 1. Charles Casper Stockham
 2. Diana DeGette
 3. Raymon Anthony Doane